kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/computer_forensic/file_system_forensic/sleuth_forensic_analysis.md

-# Forensic analysis using Sleuth
+# Forensic analysis using Sleuth (solution and lab)

 This hands-on exercise will guide you through a real-world forensic analysis scenario using The Sleuth Kit (TSK).